Farima-Sabet/Covid19_Dataset-analysis/README.md

 Power BI's Query Editor for data cleaning and editing.
 Mathematical methods applied to analyze and manipulate data effectively.
 Power BI for creating interactive visualizations and dashboards.

+Challenges & Solutions:
+Handling the large volume of global data and ensuring accuracy in regional breakdowns was a key challenge.
+I addressed this by leveraging Power BI's Query Editor for efficient data cleaning and applying mathematical methods to maintain data integrity.